 If you have a sunburn, you’ll have pink or red, tender skin that feels hot to the touch.
 Sunburn is a sign of skin cell damage.
-At best, repeated sunburns increase your likelihood of dry, premature wrinkled skin and dark spots, and at worst, sunburns increase your risk of skin cancers.
+At best, repeated sunburns increase your likelihood of dry, prematurely wrinkled skin, and dark spots.
+At worst, sunburns increase your risk of skin cancers.

 - Pinkness or redness